top of page

 • Do we all start together?

-Swimmers will be starting in waves (no pun intended) based on their anticipated pace.
+Swimmers will be starting in waves (no pun intended) based on their reported pace.
 We will request each swimmer’s estimated 3kms pace time in the weeks ahead of the event.
-There is typically 3 waves and they will be launched at intervals of approximately 15 minutes.
-Please note that we monitor the weather, tides and currents carefully and that the launch times cannot be confirmed prior to the Safety Meeting on Saturday.
-Plan to be flexible with the schedule on Sunday morning and to be on time getting to the beach.
+There are typically 3 waves and they will be launched at intervals of approximately 15 minutes.
+Please, note that we monitor the weather, tides, and currents carefully and that the launch times cannot be confirmed prior to the Safety Meeting on Saturday.
+Plan to be flexible with the schedule on Sunday morning and to be on time getting to the beach to account for any last-minute adjustments in the plan.

 • If I'm in the last wave do I need to be there for the start of the first wave?

 Yes!
 Although you may be on the beach for some time before you start, the beginning of The BIG SWIM is exciting and everyone should experience it together.
-It is also possible that the wave start times may be adjusted in response to conditions so it’s important for everyone to be on the beach and ready to go.
+It is also possible that the wave start times may be adjusted in response that morning due to conditions so it’s important for everyone to be on the beach and ready to go from the beginning.

 • Are there bathrooms available during the swim?